TheSimpleZ/ServiceBlock/docs/guides/resources.md

 Sometimes you might want to have a property which can be read, but not modified through the API, for example the date a resource was created.
 To achieve this, you can use the `ReadOnlyAttribute` from `System.ComponentModel`.
 When you use the `ReadOnlyAttribute` you must also define a default value for when a resource is created.
 Below is an example of adding created-date to our Invoice resource.

+{% hint style="info" %}
-**Note:** You may also apply the ReadOnly attribute to the resource itself, which will disable all write actions.
+You may also apply the ReadOnly attribute to the resource itself, which will disable all write actions.
+{% endhint %}

 ```csharp
 [Storage(typeof(MemoryStorage<>))]